pluswerk/php-dev/README.md

       name: global
 ```

+**Hint for the example above:**
+In your own configuration you might want to repalce docker-website with your project name, e.g typo3.
+TLD_DOMAIN is an environment variable, your nginx container listens on for incoming requests. e.g. example.com.
+Your project will then be reachable by going to this domain: typo3.example.com

 ### Tested with

 This project is a basic php-installation and should be able to run most applications.